klee1611/klee1611.github.io/content/posts/docker-operating-1.en.md

 to check the `status` first.

-As for containers created with `docker run`,
+For containers created with `docker run`,
-or the containers have already started to run by `docker start`,
+or those already started with `docker start`,
 we can access them with `docker exec`:

 ```bash
 docker exec -it "CONTAINER_ID" bash
 ```

-`bash` is the command we want it to run,
+`bash` is the command we want to run;
-it can be replaced with other commands like `echo` or something else.
+it can be replaced with other commands like `echo` or anything else.

-We can also use the container's name to access the container:
+We can also use the container's name to access it:

 ```bash
 docker exec -it "CONTAINER_NAME" bash
 ```

-If the command used is `bash`,
+If `bash` is the command used,
-we should find ourselves in the container.
+we should find ourselves inside the container.
-The user has become `root`,
+The user becomes `root`,
-and we can start to do some settings or install something on the container.
+and we can start configuring settings or installing software within the container.

 If we want to leave the container: